DavidVargasxyz/davidvargasxyz.github.io/content/tools/Process-bookfusion-highlights.md

 ![](/images/Pasted%20image%2020240414034031.png)

-As you can see, Bookfusion gives you a lok of extra information when you export highlights.
+As you can see, Bookfusion gives you a lot of extra information when you export highlights.
 First, let's get rid of the lines that begin with `##`

 Enter command mode in Vim by pressing `esc`.
 Then type `:g/^##/d` and press enter.